 No matter how what your preferred book layout software, you’ll need to adhere to the requirements for a PDF that Lulu’s printers can work with.

 A Print-Ready File is always a PDF, and a Print-Ready PDF always uses the printer-on-demand provider’s specifications.
+Printing a book always begins from a PDF.

 Print-Ready PDF Requirements